 9-1-1 Tips

-• If possible, get to a safe location before dialing.
+If possible, get to a safe location before calling or texting 9-1-1.
 If you are calling to report a fire, exit the burning structure before calling.

 Texting to 9-1-1 Tips